 The researcher René Caisse, who developed the Essiac tea as a cancer cure, suggested that sheep sorrel was a powerful cancer fighter, and this was supported by the studies made by Dr. Chester Stock at Sloan-Kettering in New York. who wrote that sheep sorrel had properties …”to destroy cancer cells in the body and inhibited metastasis by actually causing cancer cells to return to the original tumor site. ” Caisse believed that sheep sorrel, along with the other herbs in her tea, acted as blood purifiers, carrying away destroyed tissue as well as infections thrown off by the malignancy.

-Kitchen Hints for the French Style 2 Bean Sorrel Soup:
+Making the French Style 2 Bean Sorrel Soup:

 - This is a very tasty soup with a subtle citrusy flavour, made in the French style.
 Potatoes are usually added to Sorrel soup, however I have not done so.
 Instead I have included in the ingredients, fennel and celery to give a bit of body to the soup, and tarragon and parsley for flavour and nutrition.
 As it is made in the French style, there is butter and cream too.